Currency of Ecuador: History

 Congress passed a new monetary law on December 5, 1856, adopting the French decimal system, a standard of 0.900 for silver, and the Ecuadorian Franco, equal to 4.500 g fine silver or 290.3225 mg fine gold.
 The peso remained a unit of account equal to 5 francos.
 This measure was intended to avoid the error committed with the peso fuerte of 1846.
 Only decimal standard coins were to be accepted after October 15, 1866.

 The Ecuadorian silver coinage had been debased ever since 1833.
 The government wanted to produce coins of high silver content to finance foreign exchange, so the debased silver had to be withdrawn and replaced with 900 fine silver.
 This was the reason for the 5-Franco coin, but its appearance in October 1858 caused some confusion.
-The decimal system was quite unfamiliar to the public and, despite the Franco's introduction, the custom of counting in pesos of 8 reales or tostones of 4 reales continued.
+The decimal system was quite unfamiliar to the public, and, despite the franco's introduction, the custom of counting in pesos of 8 reales or tostones of 4 reales continued.

-Production of the 5 francos could not be sustained and it proved impossible to replace all the poor coin (moneda feble, i.e., coin 666 fine).
+Production of the 5 francos could not be sustained, and it proved impossible to replace all the poor coin (moneda feble, i.e., coin 666 fine).
 The 1859 earthquake closed the Quito mint until 1861.

 Banco Particular de Guayaquil obtained permission in June 1861 to have 200,000 pesos in coin 666 fine minted on the pre-1856 octal system (Sistema Octavario).
-Dies for the coins were engraved in Paris and arrived in Quito in October 1862.
+The dies for the coins were engraved in Paris and arrived in Quito in October 1862.
 These were the last coins produced at the Quito mint.
-In February 1863 the mint equipment gave out and the government did not attempt to replace it.
+In February 1863 the mint equipment gave out, and the government did not attempt to replace it.
 Besides, Banco de Guayaquil had no wish to continue minting: in minting 35,580 pesos, it had suffered a loss of 6,776 pesos (19%).
 Thus, after 1863, all Ecuadorian coin was minted abroad.

-To keep coin in circulation, President Gabriel García Moreno prohibited the export of coin 666 fine.
+To keep coins in circulation, President Gabriel García Moreno prohibited the export of 666 fine coins.
 The circulation of various kinds of tokens became common.
 Imbabura Province, in the north, was authorized to allow the free circulation of Colombian francos.